ncoghlan/misc/notes/python3/multicore_python.rst

 return on our time.

-This is certainly true of the scientific community, where the heavy numeric lifting is all done in C or FORTRAN, and the Python components are there to make everything hang together in a way humans can read relatively easily.
+This is certainly true of the scientific community, where the heavy numeric lifting is often done in C or FORTRAN, and the Python components are there to make everything hang together in a way that humans can read relatively easily.

-In the case of web development, while the speed of the application server may become a determining factor at truly massive scale, smaller applications are likely to gain more through language independent techniques like adding a Varnish caching server in front of the overall application, and a memory cache to avoid repeating calcuations for common inputs before the application server itself is likely to become the bottleneck.
+In the case of web development, while the speed of the application server may become a determining factor at truly massive scale, smaller applications are likely to gain more through language independent techniques like adding a Varnish caching server in front of the overall application, and a memory cache to avoid repeating calcuations for common inputs before the application code itself is likely to become the bottleneck.

-This means for the kind of use case where Python is primarily playing an orchestration role, as well as those where the application is IO bound rather than CPU bound, free threading doesn't really provide a lot of benefit - the Python code was never the bottleneck in the first place, so focusing optimisation efforts on the Python runtime doesn't make sense.
+This means for the kind of use case where Python is primarily playing an orchestration role, as well as those where the application is IO bound rather than CPU bound, being able to run across multiple cores doesn't really provide a lot of benefit - the Python code was never the bottleneck in the first place, so focusing optimisation efforts on the Python components doesn't make sense.

-Instead, people drop out of pure Python code into an environment that is vastly easier to optimise and already supports free threading.
+Instead, people drop out of pure Python code into an environment that is vastly easier to optimise and already supports running across multiple cores within a single process.
 This may be hand written C or C++ code, it may be something with Pythonic syntax but reduced dynamism like Cython or Numba, or it may be another more static language on a preexisting runtime like the JVM or the CLR, but however it is achieved, the level shift allows optimisations and parallelism to be applied at the places where they will do the most good for the overall speed of the application.

 Why isn't "just remove the GIL" the obvious answer?